ParallelSSH/parallel-ssh/README.rst

 :A:
    Fabric is a port of `Capistrano <https://github.com/capistrano/capistrano>`_ from ruby to python.
 Its design goals are to provide a faithful port of capistrano with its `tasks` and `roles` to python with interactive command line being the intended usage.
 Its use as a library is non-standard and in `many <https://github.com/fabric/fabric/issues/521>`_ `cases <https://github.com/fabric/fabric/pull/674>`_ `just <https://github.com/fabric/fabric/pull/1215>`_ `plain <https://github.com/fabric/fabric/issues/762>`_ `broken <https://github.com/fabric/fabric/issues/1068>`_.

    Furthermore, its parallel commands use a combination of both threads and processes with extremely high CPU usage and system load while running.
-Fabric currently stands at over 6,000 lines of code, majority of which is untested, particularly if used as a library as opposed to less than 700 lines of code currently in `ParallelSSH` with over 80% code test coverage.
+Fabric currently stands at over 6,000 lines of code, majority of which is untested, particularly if used as a library as opposed to less than 700 lines of code mostly consisting of documentation strings currently in `ParallelSSH` with over 80% code test coverage.

    ParallelSSH's design goals and motivation are to provide a *library* for running *asynchronous* SSH commands in parallel with **no** load induced on the system by doing so with the intended usage being completely programmatic and non-interactive - Fabric provides none of these goals.